N-Feruloylserotonin: Biosynthesis

-The biosynthetic pathway of N- feruloyl serotonin and N-(p-coumaroyl) serotonin has been reported.
+The biosynthetic pathway of N-feruloylserotonin and N-(p-coumaroyl)serotonin has been reported.
 In plants, the enzyme anthranilate synthase (AS) is composed of two subunits that modulate the production or suppression of tryptophan from chorismate.
 Tryptophan is then decarboxylated by tryptophan decarboxylase (TDC) into tryptamine.
 Tryptamine 5-hydroxylase (T5H) then hydroxylates tryptamine into serotonin.
-Serotonin, the precursor to N-(p-coumaroyl) and N- feruloyl serotonin, is found in the seeds of the safflower plant.
+Serotonin, the precursor to N-(p-coumaroyl) and N-feruloylserotonin, is found in the seeds of the safflower plant.
 Hydroxycinnamic acids are then transferred to serotonin from hydroxycinnamoyl-CoA esters by hydroxycinnamoyl-CoA: serotonin N-(hydroxycinnamoyl)transferase (SHT).